voltdb — Performs management tasks on the current server, such as starting and recovering the database.

 rejoin — If a node on a K-safe cluster fails, you can use the rejoin start action to have the node (or a replacement node) rejoin the cluster.
 The host-id you specify with the host argument can be any node still present in the database cluster; it does not have to be the host node specified when the cluster was started.
 You can also request a blocking rejoin by including the --blocking flag.

-Finally, when starting a new database you can include the --replica flag to create a recipient for database replication.
+Finally, when creating a new database (create) or recovering an existing database (recover) you can include the --replica flag to create a recipient for database replication.